Charlie Oliver (athlete)

-Charles “Charlie” Oliver (born 9 July 1955) is a retired middle-distance athlete from the Solomon Islands.
+Charles Oliver (born 9 July 1955) is a retired middle-distance athlete from the Solomon Islands.

 Oliver was part of the Solomon Island team that was first to compete at the Olympics when they went to the 1984 Summer Olympics which was held in Los Angeles.
 He entered the 800 metres, he managed to finish sixth in his heat but it still wasn't good enough to advance to the next round.